quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/scf_loop.md

 - `LinearMixing(...)`

 `EnergyDIIS()` is the default for every supported normal and BdG calculation.
-Its history contains evaluated density states, their one-body energies, and entropies.
-For non-negative weights summing to one, it minimizes
+Its history contains evaluated densities and their internal energies.
+The one-body term is linear and the interaction term is quadratic, including normal reference subtraction and BdG pairing.
+For non-negative weights summing to one, the mixed density therefore has the exact internal energy

 :::{math}
-\widetilde F(c)
-=\sum_i c_i\left(E_{0,i}-kT S_i\right)
-+E_{\mathrm{int}}\!\left(\sum_i c_i\rho_i\right),
+E(c)=\sum_i c_i E_i-\frac12 c^T Bc,
+\qquad
+B_{ij}=\frac12(\theta_i-\theta_j)^T
+\left[\nabla E_{\mathrm{int}}(\theta_i)-\nabla E_{\mathrm{int}}(\theta_j)\right],
 \qquad c_i\geq0,\quad\sum_i c_i=1.
 :::

-The interaction term is the exact quadratic mean-field functional, including normal reference subtraction or BdG pairing as appropriate.
-At zero temperature this gives the energy of the mixed density.
-At finite temperature, entropy concavity makes it an upper bound on that density's free energy.
-The weighted history entropy is not the entropy of the mixed state.

-This bound can stall near a finite-temperature solution.
-EDIIS keeps applying its own update and raises `NoConvergence` if it exhausts `max_iterations`.
+Here $\theta_i$ is the reduced density vector.
+MeanFi prepares this small history matrix once per update; coefficient optimization needs no further model calls.
+Temperature still enters the Fermi occupations in the density update.
+Entropy and free energy do not enter EDIIS's objective or coefficient selection.

+Convergence is determined by the density residual.
+EDIIS raises `NoConvergence` if it exhausts `max_iterations`; no SCF method switches to another automatically.
-No SCF method switches to another automatically.
-Physical free energy is reported for every accepted evaluation; it need not decrease at every step.
+Free energy is reported for the final state and need not decrease during SCF.

 SCF settings are keyword-only.
 Anderson exposes `alpha`, `history_size`, `regularization`, `line_search` and `max_iterations`.
 Use `solver(..., scf_tol=...)`